Automating-GIS-processes/site/source/index.rst

 Automating GIS-processes 2020
 ==============================

-**Welcome to Automating GIS-processes 2020!** This course teaches you how to do different GIS-related tasks in Python programming language.
-Each lesson is a tutorial with specific topic(s) where the aim is to learn how to solve common GIS-related problems and tasks using Python tools.
-We are using only publicly available data which can be used and downloaded by anyone anywhere.
-We also provide a computing environment which allows you to instantly start programming and trying out the materials yourself, directly in your browser (no installations needed).

-Notice: we assume that you know the basics of Python programming.
-If you are new to Python, we recommend that you start with the Geo-Python course materials at `https://geo-python.github.io <https://geo-python.github.io>`_.
-The Automating GIS processes course ("AutoGIS") is a direct continuation from the Geo-Python course, which is a join effort between the geography and geosciences study programmes at the University of Helsinki, Finland.
+**Welcome to Automating GIS-processes 2020!** This course introduces you to geographic data analysis in the Python programming language.
+If you are new to Python, we recommend that you start with the Geo-Python course materials at `https://geo-python.github.io <https://geo-python.github.io>`_ before diving into the GIS stuff.
+Geo-Python and "AutoGIS" have been developed at the Department of Geosciences and Geography, University of Helsinki, Finland.

 .. admonition:: Open Access!